TheThingsNetwork/docs/_content/devices/arduino/api/cayennelpp.md

 # API Reference

 The `CayenneLPP` class enables Arduino devices to encode data with the Cayenne Lower Power Protocol (LPP).
 [Read more about Cayenne LPP](https://mydevices.com/cayenne/docs/#lora-cayenne-low-power-payload)
-After encoding your data with Cayenne LPP, have a look at the [documentation](https://www.thethingsnetwork.org/docs/applications/Cayenne/) on adding the myDevices Cayenne integration to the Console.

 ## Class: `CayenneLPP`